Mantenagv/Bard/README.md

 # Bard
 Bard API integration using Cookie value
-Here i am not mentioning my cookie value so replace the cookie value with your cokkie value
+Google Bard haven't released Bard API to integrate Bard completely so i have integrated the Bard API using the cookie value I used streamlit package to create the frontend to deploy the bard functionality
 #how to to get cookie value from your bard website
 step 1:press F12
 step 2:click >> arows and goto Applications